Reuben-Brewer/PIDcontroller_ReubenPython2and3Class/README.md

 ########################### Python module installation instructions, all OS's

-PIDcontroller_ReubenPython2and3Class, ListOfModuleDependencies: ['EntryListWithBlinking_ReubenPython2and3Class', 'future.builtins', 'LowPassFilter_ReubenPython2and3Class']
+PIDcontroller_ReubenPython2and3Class, ListOfModuleDependencies: ['EntryListWithBlinking_ReubenPython2and3Class', 'LowPassFilter_ReubenPython2and3Class', 'ReubenGithubCodeModulePaths']

-PIDcontroller_ReubenPython2and3Class, ListOfModuleDependencies_TestProgram: ['MyPrint_ReubenPython2and3Class']
+PIDcontroller_ReubenPython2and3Class, ListOfModuleDependencies_TestProgram: ['MyPrint_ReubenPython2and3Class', 'ReubenGithubCodeModulePaths']

-PIDcontroller_ReubenPython2and3Class, ListOfModuleDependencies_NestedLayers: ['future.builtins', 'numpy']
+PIDcontroller_ReubenPython2and3Class, ListOfModuleDependencies_NestedLayers: ['numpy']

-PIDcontroller_ReubenPython2and3Class, ListOfModuleDependencies_All: ['EntryListWithBlinking_ReubenPython2and3Class', 'future.builtins', 'LowPassFilter_ReubenPython2and3Class', 'MyPrint_ReubenPython2and3Class', 'numpy']
+PIDcontroller_ReubenPython2and3Class, ListOfModuleDependencies_All:['EntryListWithBlinking_ReubenPython2and3Class', 'LowPassFilter_ReubenPython2and3Class', 'MyPrint_ReubenPython2and3Class', 'numpy', 'ReubenGithubCodeModulePaths']

 ###########################